-- 1) Which part of your book are you having the most difficulty understanding or connecting with? - 2) What have you done that is similar to what the characters experience in your book? - 3) Which part of the story caused the most intense feelings in you?
-Why? - 4) Can you empathize (relate to or understand) with one or more characters in your novel?
-Explain why or why not. - 5) What event, setting or character in this book reminds you of your life and why? - 6) What connections can you make between what you are reading and any other books or movies you have read or seen?
-What about any connections between everyday life, history, or current world events? - 7) What portion/passage in the book have you had to reread because it was unclear after reading it the first time?
+- 1) Which part of your book are you having the most difficulty understanding or connecting with? - 2 What have you done that is similar to what the characters experience in your book? - 3) Which part of the story caused the most intense feelings in you?
+Why? - 4) Do you empathize with a certain character?
+Why/Why not?
+Give examples. - 5) What event, setting or character in this book reminds you of your life and why? - 6) Can you make any connections between what you are reading and any other books or movies you have read-or seen?
+What about any connections between everyday life, history, or situations in the world? - 7) Have you had to reread any portion/passage in the book because it was unclear after reading it the first time?
 Identify what was difficult to understand.